simonliuanu/SmartCity/items/report.md

    * Code: LoginActivity, UserDao, UserDaoImple
    * Description of feature: User can use the fixed account to login <br>
-   * Description of your implementation: We store the user's login information (username and password) in the Firebase's [Firestore database]([smart-city-restaurant – Cloud Firestore – Data – Firebase console (google.com)](https://console.firebase.google.com/project/smart-city-restaurant/firestore/databases/-default-/data/~2Fusers~2Fcomp2100))), so that when the user logs in, the information stored in the database is compared and verified.
+   * Description of your implementation:

+      We store the user's login information (username and password) in the Firebase's [Firestore database](https://console.firebase.google.com/project/smart-city-restaurant/firestore/databases/-default-/data/~2Fusers~2Fcomp2100), so that when the user logs in, the information stored in the database is compared and verified.
 And when the user enters an empty or incorrect account/password, the app will give a corresponding prompt. <br>

 2. [DataFiles].
 Description of the feature(easy)

    * Code to the Data File: <a href="[SmartCity/app/src/main/assets/RES_dataSet_reordered_one_line_2.json · dev · Yuheng Li / gp-24s2 · GitLab (anu.edu.au)](https://gitlab.cecs.anu.edu.au/u7810157/gp-24s2/-/blob/dev/SmartCity/app/src/main/assets/RES_dataSet_reordered_one_line_2.json?ref_type=heads)">assets</a>
    * Link to the Firebase repo: <a href="[smart-city-restaurant - Realtime Database - 数据 - Firebase 控制台 (google.com)](https://console.firebase.google.com/project/smart-city-restaurant/database/smart-city-restaurant-default-rtdb/data/~2Frestaurants?hl=zh-cn)">firebase</a>
-   * Description of your implementation:I obtained the official open map API interface of Google from the Google Cloud Console, and obtained the restaurant data we needed from Google Maps through the Google API interface.
+   * Description of your implementation:

+      I obtained the official open map API interface of Google from the Google Cloud Console, and obtained the restaurant data we needed from Google Maps through the Google API interface.
 Then I wrote a script program in Python to crawl data through the API interface.
 This script uses a simple grid method to generate search locations from several major cities in Australia.
 Each city has about 10 to 30 search locations (depending on the size of the city), with a search radius of 1,000 meters.
 The search keywords are restaurant, cafe, bar, and the information obtained includes name, image URL, rating, address, latitude and longitude, price level and restaurant category.
 Finally, the results are saved in JSON format.

 3. [LoadShowData]

    * Code: [ItemListAdapter](), [ItemFragment](), [RestaurantRepository]()
    * Description of feature: The app load and display data instances from the data set. <br>
-   * Description of your implementation:  We stored the restaurant data in Firebase's [Realtime Database]([smart-city-restaurant – Realtime Database – Data – Firebase console (google.com)](https://console.firebase.google.com/project/smart-city-restaurant/database/smart-city-restaurant-default-rtdb/data/~2Frestaurants)) because it works well with JSON-formatted data.
+   * Description of your implementation:

+      We stored the restaurant data in Firebase's [Realtime Database](https://console.firebase.google.com/project/smart-city-restaurant/database/smart-city-restaurant-default-rtdb/data/~2Frestaurants) because it works well with JSON-formatted data.
 Additionally, we created a corresponding `Restaurant` class with properties that map directly to the JSON structure, allowing for seamless data reading and display.
 As we have 3,500 records, we implemented pagination to prevent overloading the system by loading too much data at once.
 Each page displays 12 records, and users can click "load more data" to view the next set of data.
 To achieve this, we used the Iterator pattern in the implementation.<br>

 4. [DataStream]